bassilalcheikh/FancyMathSchtuff/README.md

 Contents:

-Bayes' Theorem and the Basis for Statistical Inference
+  - Bayes' Theorem and the Basis for Statistical Inference

-Moment Generating Functions
+  - Moment Generating Functions
+  - Magic